July 1 to 10, 2018 | Food & Wine Experiences

 - No shared bedrooms.
 On the top, each bedroom has its own private en-suite full bathroom.

 - Regional wines hand-picked by Véronique and/or other beverages during meals as well as wines during the wine tasting experiences.
-We're talking more than 20 bottles of wine over 10 days!

 - Private tours where planned, and according to your needs, wants and desires where permits.